 Engineered wood fibers should be topped off every couple of years as needed to maintain the desired depth for optimum protection for children against accidental falls.
 At Pacific Play Systems, our brand of engineered wood fibers is locally manufactured and available for delivery and installation to communities in southern California.

-Our designers and engineers are always available to work with our customers in selecting the most economical playground surfacing, while making sure the selected playground surfacing meets or exceeds the minimum shock absorbency requirements for the critical fall height of the playground equipment used.
+Our designers and engineers are always available to work with our customers in selecting the most economical playground equipment surfacing, while making sure the selected playground surfacing meets or exceeds the minimum shock absorbency requirements for the critical fall height of the playground equipment used.